Thanks for stopping by!

 “The Clumsy Lovers’ sonic moonshine makes the people move.” – The Whistler Pique

 “There would be smoke coming out of strings if this were a cartoon and sweat would fly from the CD player and splat on the wall.” -Americana UK

 “Yee-haw bluegrass, stomp beats, and nifty fiddling – like Phish if they were locked in a Kentucky church for 10 years.” – College Times of Arizona

 “The Clumsy Lovers are a powerhouse of a band from Western Canada.
 They remind me of a blend of Leftover Salmon, The Pogues, and the backing band for Riverdance” – Banjo Newsletter

 “After seven albums and a jillion festival gigs, the Lovers are an amazingly tight ensemble for what is nominally a structured jam band.” -Houston Press

 “A lively, giddy combination of bluegrass and country rock.
 It’s almost like fellow Canadians Barenaked Ladies decided to drop pop and try their hand in a whole new musical style. – Santa Monica Mirror

 “At times, the music suggests a mutant offpsring of the Pogues and Bela Fleck & the Flecktones.
 Or maybe the Oysterband and Ricky Skaggs & Kentucky Thunder.” – Ann Arbor News

-“Excitement that pushes the listener to want to talk about them, to run and hug your friends, and even take off on a bicycle in your pajamas!” – translated from Le Billet De Nashville (France)
+“Excitement that pushes the listener to want to talk about them, to run and hug your friends, and even take off on a bicycle in your pajamas!” – Le Billet De Nashville (France)